volca-io/docs/docs/project-setup/04-deploy-to-aws.md

 ## Configure

 The file `app.config.ts` in the root directory holds the configuration for your AWS environment.
-Running the script `yarn configure` will generate the file for you based on your inputs.
+Configure your account details under the `aws` section in `coreConfig` in this file before you proceed.

 ## Setup infrastructure